VeraVisions/nuclide/Documentation/Materials/MatGoldSrc.md

 Then `CONCRETEWALL` would still be marked as concrete, and any other texture that starts with `CONC[...]`.

+**Note:** In vanilla Half-Life, the second argument (name) can only be 12 characters long.

-When you then walk around your level, the footstep will be aware of you being on a texture marked with the **concrete** attribute and play a different step sound.
-In theory.
+When you then walk around your level, the footstep will then be aware of you being on a texture marked with the **C** attribute and play a different step sound.
+Games are free to define what those material id characters mean - so different games/mods may interpret it differently.

-There's many other types available in games such as Half-Life, a few of them conflict two so porting levels can sometimes be a bit more work than it first appears to be at first glance.
+Porting levels can sometimes be a bit more work than it first appears to be at first glance as a result!

 ## Later Enhancements

 ### Community additions

-In stock GoldSrc games, the **materials.txt** can be overwritten by a modification, and users could customize the file on the client-side only for themselves.
-This means there was no map specific materials, and mods could not inherit Half-Life's materials, so mods would always have to manage a nearly duplicate file if they desired custom texture sounds.
+In stock GoldSrc games, the `sound/materials.txt` can be overwritten by a modification but it couldn't be dynamically extended in any way.
+This means there was no possibility of map specific materials, and mods could not inherit Half-Life's materials, so mods would always have to manage a nearly duplicate file if they desired custom material definitions.

-A few mods tried to remedy this problem, the following below is methods documented so far:
+A few mods tried to remedy this problem, the following below are methods documented so far:

-maps/MAPNAME.mat
+file named maps/MAPNAME.mat
 : Introduced in The Wastes (2003)

-maps/MAPNAME_materials.txt
+file named maps/MAPNAME_materials.txt
 : Convention by Andrew Lucas, creator of Trinity SDK, modeled after MAPNAME_details.txt

 worldspawn entity key named 'materials_file' with the value `PATH_TO/FILE.txt` : Introduced in Sven Co-op 5.0

-**All these methods are supported by Nuclide**, as one goal is to implement conventions by not only Valve but the community as well.
+**All these methods are supported by Nuclide**, as one goal is to implement conventions by not only Valve but the community as well!

 ### Nuclide additions